 This tool is the recommended way to benchmark Futhark programs.
-Programs are compiled using the specified backend (futhark c by default), then run a number of times for each test case, and the average runtime printed on standard output.
+Programs are compiled using the specified backend (c by default), then run a number of times for each test case, and the arithmetic mean runtime and 95% confidence interval printed on standard output.
 Refer to futhark-test for information on how to format test data.
 A program will be ignored if it contains no data sets - it will not even be compiled.